SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

   - `"txtContent": "=removeFrom(@currentField, 'Choice 4')"` returns an array with 'Choice 4' removed from the @currentField array
   - `"txtContent": "=removeFrom(@currentField, 'kaylat@contoso.com')"` returns an array with 'kaylat@contoso.com' removed from the @currentField array
 - **split**: divides the given string into an ordered list of substrings by searching for the given pattern, and returns an array of these substrings
-  - `"txtContent": "=removeFrom('Hello World', ' ')"` returns an array with 2 strings - 'Hello' and 'World'
+  - `"txtContent": "=split('Hello World', ' ')"` returns an array with 2 strings - 'Hello' and 'World'
 - **addDays**: returns a datetime object with days added (or deducted) from the given datetime value
   - `"txtContent": "=addDays(Date('11/14/2021'), 3)"` returns a 11/17/2021, 12:00:00 AM
   - `"txtContent": "=addDays(Date('11/14/2021'), -1)"` returns a 11/13/2021, 12:00:00 AM